Alumni & Relapse Programs

 - Satisfactory funding plan prior to admission

-Clients are not required to re-apply for admission to the Alumni Program if they have completed treatment at Sunshine Coast Health Centre within the past year.
+Clients will need to re-apply for admission to the Alumni Program even if they have completed treatment at Sunshine Coast Health Centre.

 Medical detox charges will be applied if client is not medically stable upon admission.
 For more information, contact admissions toll-free at 1.866.487.9010.